Health Administration - Courses

 The course work for Roberts Wesleyan College’s Bachelor of Science in Health Administration program is an innovative and contemporary blend of health administration and business:

-This course explores the development of adults as learners.
-Students will review the mental, physical, and psychological stages of adult development and how those changes affect the adult learning process.
-The course introduces adult learners to both classical and contemporary adult learning theory.
+This course explores the development of adults as learners and introduces students to the mental, physical, and psychological stages of adult development and how those changes affect the adult learning process.
 As students analyze adult learning theories, they will reflect on their own life experiences and review their strengths and motivations as adult learners.
-Students will have an opportunity to reflect, think critically, and prepare written responses to readings in the field of adult learning and adult development.
+Students will have an opportunity to reflect, think critically, develop effective presentation skills, and prepare written responses to readings in the field of adult learning and adult development.
 Students will begin to understand themselves as learners: how they learn, what stages and triggers have affected their learning process, and how to value and incorporate life experiences into the continuing process of lifelong learning.
 The course launches the student’s journey through their accelerated degree-completion program.

 This course will assist students to better understand their own values and the relationship of those values to professional activities.
 Ethical decision-making will be explored through analysis of everyday dilemmas that occur within health care delivery.
 This course focuses on ethical decision-making, especially in the health care setting in which you function.
 It is not being assumed that you are not ethical or have not thought seriously before about how you make ethical decisions.
 What is being assumed, rather, is that all of us can benefit by taking time to reconsider our approach to ethical issues in a conscious, systematic manner.